gcr-solutions/recommender-system-solution/docs/experience/5_new/_index.en.md

 You can tell that the whole news are analyzed at first and then relating models are updated.

 {{% notice info %}}
-This will take about 30 minutes to prepare
+This will take about 60 minutes to finish
 {{% /notice %}}

 When all these functions are finished, you should likely see these added news recommended for you in the system: